Politics of Singapore: Elections and political parties

+Major political parties in Singapore

 People's Action Party

-The PAP has been the dominant political party in Singapore, re-elected continuously since 1959.
-It is headed by Lee Hsien Loong, who succeeded Goh Chok Tong.
-Goh's predecessor Lee Kuan Yew served as Singapore's prime minister from independence through 1990.
+The PAP has long been the dominant political party in Singapore and has re-elected continuously since 1959.
+It is currently lead by Lawrence Wong who assumed power from Lee Hsien Loong in 2024.
+Lee succeeded Goh Chok Tong and Goh's predecessor Lee Kuan Yew served as Singapore's prime minister from independence through 1990.
 Since stepping down as prime minister, Lee remained influential as Senior Minister and Minister Mentor.

 PAP has held the overwhelming majority of seats in parliament since 1966 when the opposition Barisan Sosialis Party resigned from parliament and left the PAP as the sole representative party.
 PAP won all of the seats in an expanding parliament in the general elections of 1968, 1972, 1976 and 1980.
 PAP's share of the popular vote in contested seats declined from 78% in 1980 to 65% in 1997.
 However, the elections of 2001 saw the party's share of the popular vote climb to 75%, winning 82 of the 84 seats.
 The 2006 Singapore general election marked the first time since 1988 the PAP did not return to power on nomination day, with the opposition parties fielding candidates in over half of the constituencies.
 Overall PAP saw its share of the vote fall to 66.6%.

-The dominance of the PAP, often to the extent that there is no effective opposition, has led to Singapore being described as a one-party state.
+The dominance of the PAP, often to the extent that there is no effective and significant opposition for decades, has led to Singapore being described as a de facto one-party state.

-Opposition parties

-There are two opposition parties in the 14th Parliament of Singapore as of 2020 - The Workers' Party and the Progress Singapore Party.
+Worker's Party

+The Workers' Party (WP), is one of Singapore's most prominent opposition parties.
+Known for its steadfast commitment to parliamentary democracy, the WP has played a key role in providing alternative political voices in the country.
+The party achieved a significant milestone in 1981 when J.B.
+Jeyaretnam won the Anson by-election, becoming the first opposition Member of Parliament since 1965.
+In 2011, the WP made history by winning Aljunied Group Representation Constituency (GRC), marking the first-ever opposition victory in a GRC.
+This was followed by another breakthrough in 2020 with their triumph in Sengkang GRC.
+The WP continues to advocate for a balanced political landscape, offering constructive and responsible alternatives to the ruling party while championing the rights of Singaporeans.

+Progress Singapore Party

+The Progress Singapore Party (PSP), founded on 28 March 2019 by former presidential candidate Tan Cheng Bock, is a major opposition party in Singapore.
+PSP contested its first General Election in 2020, fielding 24 candidates across nine constituencies.
+While the party did not win any seats, its West Coast GRC team achieved a close 48.31% vote share.This entitled PSP to two Non-Constituency Member of Parliament (NCMP) seats, currently held by Hazel Poa and Leong Mun Wai.